Paper Towns (film): Box office

 As of 15 October 2015, Paper Towns has grossed $32 million in North America and $53.5 million in other territories for a worldwide total of $85.5 million, against a budget of $12 million.

 In the United States and Canada, the film opened at 3,031 theaters on July 24, 2015, alongside two other films, Pixels and Southpaw.
 Box office pundits projected the film would earn around $20 million in its opening weekend, facing direct competition with Pixels and the holdover of Ant-Man and Minions.
 Box office analysts also noted that it could have easily over-performed and had a higher debut, if teen girls – who are its primary target – had embraced the film and word-of-mouth had gone viral.
 Paper Towns made $2 million from its Thursday night showings, which began at 9 p.m. at 2,500 theaters; 500 of the screens had a live-streaming event before the film's screening.
 It then earned $6.3 million on its opening day from 3,301 theaters.
 In its opening weekend, the film grossed $12.5 million and finished 6th at the box office, falling short of industry projections and earning much less than the $48 million opening weekend gross of The Fault in Our Stars, a 2014 adaption of John Green's novel of the same name.

 It had a major worldwide release on July 24, 2015, in 34 markets grossing $7.9 million from 3,905 screens in 39 markets.
 It opened in Brazil on July 10, 2015 – the first country to release the film – and earned $2.38 million in its opening weekend, from 630 screens, debuting at third place at the Brazilian box office, behind Minions and Terminator Genisys.
 However, in terms of admissions, it was second behind the former film.
 It had notable openings in Mexico ($1.54 million) and in Australia ($1.53 million).
 It was released in 18 additional countries in late July and early August, including Germany, Belgium, and the Netherlands.

 It was released on Blu-ray and DVD on October 20, 2015, and grossed over $9 million in total domestic video sales.

 Critical response

 Paper Towns received mixed reviews from film critics.

-On the review aggregator website Rotten Tomatoes, the film has a 58% approval rating, based on 141 reviews, with a rating average of 5.8/10.
-The site's critical consensus reads, "Paper Towns isn't as deep or moving as it wants to be, yet it's still earnest, well-acted, and thoughtful enough to earn a place in the hearts of teen filmgoers of all ages."
-On Metacritic, the film has a score of 56 out of 100, based on 34 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 34 critics, indicating "mixed or average" reviews.
 In CinemaScore polls conducted during its opening weekend, cinema audiences gave the film an average grade of "B+" on an A+ to F scale.